pupamanyu/professional-services/examples/terraform/druid-migration/README.md

 * Terraform v0.11.11

-* Modify fields with ‘< >’ in variables.tf with suitable input for the cluster
+* fields with ‘< >’ in variables.tf with suitable input for the cluster

 * Upload the Service Account key file  on terraform machine, the service account should have Project editor role, and Service Networking admin role.